eclipse-sumo/sumo/docs/web/docs/Developer/VisualStudioCode.md

 ### Running and Debugging

-Running one of the generated binaries either with or without a debugger can be started in the `Run` menu or by clicking on `F5` or `Ctrl-F5`.
+One of the generated binaries either with or without a debugger can be started in the `Run` menu or by pressing `F5` or `Ctrl-F5`.
 In the next step, you will quickly notice, that Visual Studio Code require the definition of run configurations.
 These are defined in the `.vscode/launch.json` configuration file.
 You can click on the `Add Configuration...` button on the bottom to add a new configuration for SUMO.

 A simple configuration to launch `sumo` can be seen here: